 Carol J. Alexander (author of Homestead Cooking with Carol – Bountiful make-ahead Meals) suggested that you could reach out to your County Extension office or visit your farmers market.

-Angi Schneider of SchneiderPeeps.com is really tapped into her bee community – her son is a beekeeper who does bee removals!
+Angi Schneider of SchneiderPeeps.com is tapped into her bee community – her son is a beekeeper who does bee removals!
 She says, “The vast majority of my son’s business comes from either word of mouth or our county extension office.
 Occasionally, from the feed store.”

-Kelly Bisciotti (MusingsofaModernHippie.com) did a google search for local beekeepers and came upon her local beekeeper’s association website, as I suggested above.
+Kelly Bisciotti (MusingsofaModernHippie.com) did a Google search for local beekeepers and came upon her local beekeeper’s association website, as I suggested above.
 See?
 It works!

 Homestead Lady has a post called “How to Prepare for Beekeeping” if you are ready to start making equipment lists and jumping on board with backyard hives!